dtcenter/MET/docs/Users_Guide/config_options.rst

       extended PDS for ensembles.
 Set to "hi_res_ctl", "low_res_ctl", "+n", or "-n", for the n-th ensemble member.

-    * The "GRIB1_ptv" entry is an integer specifying the GRIB1 parameter table version number.
+    * The GRIB1_ptv entry is an integer specifying the GRIB1 parameter table version number.

-    * The "GRIB1_code" entry is an integer specifying the GRIB1 code (wgrib kpds5 value).
+    * The GRIB1_code entry is an integer specifying the GRIB1 code (wgrib kpds5 value).

-    * The "GRIB1_center" is an integer specifying the originating center.
+    * The GRIB1_center is an integer specifying the originating center.

-    * The "GRIB1_subcenter" is an integer specifying the originating subcenter.
+    * The GRIB1_subcenter is an integer specifying the originating subcenter.

-    * The "GRIB1_tri" is an integer specifying the time range indicator.
+    * The GRIB1_tri is an integer specifying the time range indicator.

-    * The "GRIB2_mtab" is an integer specifying the master table number.
+    * The GRIB2_mtab is an integer specifying the master table number.

-    * The "GRIB2_ltab" is an integer specifying the local table number.
+    * The GRIB2_ltab is an integer specifying the local table number.

-    * The "GRIB2_disc" is an integer specifying the GRIB2 discipline code.
+    * The GRIB2_disc is an integer specifying the GRIB2 discipline code.

-    * The "GRIB2_parm_cat" is an integer specifying the parameter category code.
+    * The GRIB2_parm_cat is an integer specifying the parameter category code.

-    * The "GRIB2_parm" is an integer specifying the parameter code.
+    * The GRIB2_parm is an integer specifying the parameter code.

-    * The "GRIB2_pdt" is an integer specifying the product definition template (Table 4.0).
+    * The GRIB2_pdt is an integer specifying the product definition template (Table 4.0).

-    * The "GRIB2_process" is an integer specifying the generating process (Table 4.3).
+    * The GRIB2_process is an integer specifying the generating process (Table 4.3).

-    * The "GRIB2_cntr" is an integer specifying the originating center.
+    * The GRIB2_cntr is an integer specifying the originating center.

-    * The "GRIB2_ens_type" is an integer specifying the ensemble type (Table 4.6).
+    * The GRIB2_ens_type is an integer specifying the ensemble type (Table 4.6).

-    * The "GRIB2_der_type" is an integer specifying the derived product type (Table 4.7).
+    * The GRIB2_der_type is an integer specifying the derived product type (Table 4.7).

-    * The "GRIB2_stat_type" is an integer specifying the statistical processing type (Table 4.10).
+    * The GRIB2_stat_type is an integer specifying the statistical processing type (Table 4.10).

-    * The "GRIB2_perc_val" is an integer specifying the requested percentile value (0 to 100) to be used.
+    * The GRIB2_perc_val is an integer specifying the requested percentile value (0 to 100) to be used.
 This applies only to GRIB2 product definition templates 4.6 and 4.10.

-    * The "GRIB2_aerosol_type" is an integer specifying the aerosol type (Table 4.233).
-This applies only to GRIB2 product defintion templates 4.46 and 4.48.
+    * The GRIB2_aerosol_type is an integer specifying the aerosol type (Table 4.233).
+This applies only to GRIB2 product definition templates 4.46 and 4.48.

-    * The "GRIB2_aerosol_interval_type" is an integer specifying the aerosol size interval (Table 4.91).
-This applies only to GRIB2 product defintion templates 4.46 and 4.48.
+    * The GRIB2_aerosol_interval_type is an integer specifying the aerosol size interval (Table 4.91).
+This applies only to GRIB2 product definition templates 4.46 and 4.48.

-    * The "GRIB2_aerosol_size_lower" and "GRIB2_aerosol_size_upper" are doubles
+    * The GRIB2_aerosol_size_lower and "GRIB2_aerosol_size_upper" are doubles
       specifying the endpoints of the aerosol size interval.
 These applies only to GRIB2 product defintion templates 4.46 and 4.48.

-    * The "GRIB2_ipdtmpl_index" and "GRIB2_ipdtmpl_val" entries are arrays
+    * The GRIB2_ipdtmpl_index and GRIB2_ipdtmpl_val entries are arrays
       of integers which specify the product description template values to be used.
 The indices are 0-based.
 For example, use the following to request a GRIB2 record whose 9-th and 27-th product description